 As clinicians, we know that while dental implants are a fantastic solution for many, they aren’t a one-size-fits-all answer.
 Patient selection is one of the most critical skills in implant dentistry.
 A successful outcome starts with a thorough assessment, ensuring your patient is a strong candidate from the very beginning.
 This means looking beyond the missing tooth and evaluating their overall health, bone structure, and ability to commit to the process.
 Setting realistic expectations and identifying potential roadblocks early on is key to building trust and achieving predictable results.

-Key Requirements for Health and Bone Density
+Health and Bone Density Requirements for Implants

 The foundation of any successful implant is just that: a solid foundation.
 Before you can even begin treatment planning, you need to confirm the patient has adequate bone quality and quantity.
 You need enough healthy jawbone to securely anchor the implant and support the final restoration.
 Just as important are healthy gums, free from periodontal disease.
 If a patient presents with significant bone loss or active gum disease, you’ll need to address these issues first, potentially with grafting or periodontal therapy, before considering implant placement.
 This initial check is non-negotiable for long-term success.

-Conditions That Can Affect Eligibility
+Health Conditions That May Affect Your Candidacy

 Certain systemic issues can throw a wrench in the works.
 For example, patients with uncontrolled diabetes may experience slower healing, while those with autoimmune diseases might face a higher risk of complications.
 Conditions where the body’s immune system attacks its own tissues can complicate the healing process and potentially affect osseointegration.
 This doesn’t mean these patients are automatically disqualified, but it does mean you need to proceed with caution.
 A comprehensive medical history and a conversation with their primary physician are essential steps to determine if the potential rewards outweigh the risks for that individual.

-Common Myths About Implant Candidacy
+Common Myths About Implant Eligibility, Busted

 It’s important to help patients separate fact from fiction.
 One of the biggest myths is that having an autoimmune disease is an absolute dealbreaker.
 In reality, many patients with well-managed conditions can be excellent candidates for implants.
 Each case requires a personalized evaluation.
 Another point to clarify is the timeline.
 Patients often underestimate the commitment, so it’s crucial to explain that the entire process can take several months from surgery to final crown.
 Managing these expectations from the first consultation helps ensure patients are prepared for the journey ahead and remain confident in your care.